 Barking is another reason to train Chows early.
 With their background as guard dogs, they will develop a warning bark habit if they’re not trained.
 That said, once they’ve learned not to sound the alarm, they are naturally quiet pups.

-Many Owners assume that swimming is a great way to exercise dogs.
-When it comes to the Chow, though, you have to be careful about the heaviness of their coat.
+Just like all breeds, the Chow Chow does need some exercise to stay healthy and happy.
+But finding the right kind of exercise can be a challenge.
+Take swimming, for instance, which is typically a great form of exercise for dogs.
+With the Chow Chow, you have to be careful about the heaviness of their coat.
 Some splashing around in shallow waters is great, but full-on swimming may be a bit too much for this not-so-active doggo.
-And, of course, there’s the issue of grooming all that wet fur.
+And, of course, there’s the issue of grooming all that wet fur

 Fun Fact ♥

 For this breed’s fun fact, you’ll have to take a look inside their mouth.
-Chow Chows are one of only two breeds in the world with a black tongue.
+Chow Chows are one of only two breeds in the world with a black tongue in the breed standard.

 But that’s not all!
 They also have two more teeth than the average pup.